auth0/auth0-deploy-cli/docs/multi-environment-workflow.md

 # Incorporating into multi-environment workflows

-The Deploy CLI is most powerful when working within a multi-tenant, multi-environment context.
+The Deploy CLI supports working within a multi-tenant, multi-environment context.
 When integrated into your CI/CD development workflows, can be used to propagate Auth0 changes from feature development all the way through production.

 In general, the advised workflow is as follows: